Wunkolo/MCppServer/README.md

 Just put the world folder of your Vanilla Minecraft world in the Directory where the server executable is and it will be loaded when the server starts.

 ## ⚠️ Important Notes
-- **Linux Compatibility:** Mojang authentication is currently not functional on Linux, and the Linux version has not been thoroughly tested.
-Users may encounter issues when running MCpp on Linux systems.
+- **Linux Compatibility:** Web fetches including Mojang authentication is currently not functional on Linux, and the Linux version has not been thoroughly tested.
+You may encounter issues when running MCpp Server on Linux systems.
+To still be able to join the server, you should turn off online mode in the config.json file.
-- **Ongoing Development:** MCpp is actively being developed.
+- **Ongoing Development:** MCpp Server is actively being developed.
 Contributions and feedback are welcome to help improve the server.

 ## 🛠️ Installation & Building